-9. TRIAL SPECIFICATIONS
+9 TRIAL SPECIFICATIONS

-A. Interim Reference set
+Interim Reference set

-Three major uncertainty axes in conditioning and projections: recruitment; natural mortality/maturity (in combination); and, stock mixing.
-These axes assume that the options of East and West are linked across rows of the table below.
-This has been done with the intention of capturing extremes.
+There are five major uncertainty axes in conditioning and projections in the interim grid: recruitment; natural mortality/maturity (in combination); western stock mixing; scale of the biomass in the East and West areas; weighting of length composition data in the likelihood for operating model conditioning.
+These axes assume that the options of East and West Area (or western and eastern stock) are linked across rows of the table below.
+This design has the intention of capturing extremes.

 Table 9.1.
-Factors and levels of key uncertainty factors the reference set operating models
+Factors and levels of ke v uncertainty factors the reference se t operating models radic 7.1.
+I actors and ic vers of Re , alleer tallity. ideters the reference se t operating models

+Western stock Eastern stock

+Recruitment

-Western stock Eastern stock Recruitm ent 1 B-H with h=0.6 ("high R0") switches to $h = 0.9$ ("low R0") starting from 1975 50-87 B-H h=0.98 switches to 88+ B-H h=0.98 2 B-H with h=0.6 fixed, high R0 B-H with h=0.7 fixed, high R0 3 Historically as in Level 1.
+Recruitment B-H with h=0.6 ("high R0")

+1 switches to h = 0.9 ("low R0") starting from 1975 50-87 B-H h=0.98 switches to 88+ B-H h =0.98

+2 B-H with h=0.6 fixed, high B-H with h=0.7 fixed, high R0

+3 Historically as in Level 1.
 In projections, "low R0" switches back to "high R0" after 10 years Historically as in Level 1.
-In projections, $88+B-H$ with $h=0.98$ switches back to 50-87 B-H with $h=0.98$ after 10 years.
-Spawning g fraction both stocks Natural Mortality rate both stocks A Younger (E+W same) High В Older (E+W older but different for the 2 stocks) Low Mixing Ι Best estimates II ÷ likelihood component for electronic tags , decreased Western stock in East)
+In projections, $88+$ B-H with h =0.98 switches back to 50-87 B-H with h =0.98 after 10 years.

+Snawning fra action both stocks Natural Mortality rate both stocks

+A Younger (E+W same) High

+-

+В Older (E+W older but different for the 2 stocks) Low

+Wastern steel k mixing into East area

+I East area on average from 1965-2016

+II East area on average from 1965-2016

+Scale West area East area

+15kt 200kt

+-+ 15kt 400kt

++- 50kt 200kt

+++ 50kt 400kt

+Length comp osition weighting in likelihood

+L 0.05

+H 1

-The Western Stock recruitment scenarios are intended to capture two alternative hypotheses for historical recruitment.
-The 'high then low recruitment' hypothesis is captured by level 1, in which a Beverton-Holt stock recruitment relationship with fixed moderate steepness (R0 estimated)
+The western stock recruitment scenarios are intended to capture two alternative hypotheses for historical recruitment.
+The 'high then low recruitment' hypothesis is captured by level 1, in which a Beverton-Holt stock recruitment relationship with fixed moderate steepness (R0 estimated) shifts to a higher steepness (mimicking the hockey-stick relationship assumed in assessments) after 1975 (second R0 estimated, but lower than for the pre-1975 period).
+The 'high recruitment'

-a Beverton-Holt stock recruitment relationship with fixed moderate steepness (R0 estimated) shifts to a higher steepness after 1975 (second R0 estimated).
-The 'high recruitment' hypothesis is captured by level 2, a Beverton-Holt recruitment relationship with fixed moderate steepness throughout the time series.
-The third level for Western Stock recruitment evaluates the robustness of CMPs to a future shift between these alternative recruitment scenarios.
-In this third scenario recruitment mimics level 1, but 10-years into the projections the higher steepness switches back to moderate steepness.
+hypothesis is captured by level 2, a Beverton-Holt recruitment relationship with fixed moderate steepness throughout the time series.
+The third level for western stock recruitment evaluates the robustness of CMPs to a future shift between these alternative recruitment scenarios.
+In this third scenario recruitment mimics level 1, but 10-years into the projections the higher steepness and lower R0 switches back to moderate steepness and higher R0.

-Similarly, the East stock recruitment level 1 has two periods of differing unfished recruitment, level 2 assumes a single unfished recruitment value throughout and the third level, as for the West, considers a shift between recruitment scenarios after 10 years.
+Similarly, the eastern stock recruitment level 1 has two periods of differing unfished recruitment, level 2 assumes a single unfished recruitment value throughout and the third level, as for the West, considers a shift between recruitment scenarios after 10 years.
 Until very recently level 1 (low then high recruitment) was the prevailing hypothesis; however, recent assessments have estimated lower recruitments providing some support for level 2.

-The rationale for Recruitment level 3 in both stocks is that if recruitment shifts have occurred in the past they could occur in the future also.
+The rationale for recruitment level 3 for both stocks is that if recruitment shifts have occurred in the past they could occur in the future as well.